mmarmor/MSM-Ubuntu-asdf-Python-Development-Environment-Builder/README.md

 wsl -t Ubuntu-24.04
 ```

-Wait 8 seconds for WSL to terminate system.
+Wait 8 seconds for WSL to terminate the instance.
 Then you can start it again with:

 ```bash
 wsl -d Ubuntu-24.04